What do I do Found Baby Bird On The Ground 8 Steps You Should Know

 As soon as possible, reach out to any local rehabber in the area.

-If you need to locate a wildlife rehabilitator, use, the Wildlife Rehabilitator Directory to find one close to you.
+If you need to locate a wildlife rehabilitator, try this Directory to see if one is close to you.

-For emergency care before turning over to licensed individuals, please see: Wild Bird Care Centre
+For emergency care before turning over to licensed individuals, please see this quick guide: Wild Bird Care Centre

-In fairness, there are folks who have been successful in raising baby birds.
-Scroll on down to read their stories.
+In fairness, some folks have been successful in raising baby birds.
+Scroll down to read some of their stories.

 Finding A Bird Egg - What To Do